Leaf retention: Evergreen to cold-deciduous.

 Mature Size: 2-5' high and wide.

 Bloom: All year in regions without freezes.
-Largest bloom in spring.
+The largest bloom is in the spring.

 Fruit: Small seeds.